jhartse/Stabilizer_Scars_Data/README.md

     g_quench - the coupling used for the time evolution steps - the number of steps in the random circuit

 The loschmidt echo data is stored in "echo_scar.bin" and "echo_nonscar.bin" respectively.
-The entanglement data is stored in "entang_nonscar".
-The observables data is stored in files named like "X_plaq_scar" that describe what observables are measured.
+The entanglement data is stored in "entang_nonscar.bin".
+The observables data is stored in files named like "X_plaq_scar.bin" that describe what observables are measured.